-When the PropCo purchases the property by way of an asset deal, German Real Estate Transfer Tax (RETT) will be triggered.
-The RETT rate depends on the current tax rates applicable in the federal state where the real estate is located and currently ranges between 3.5% and 6.5%.
+In case of a direct investment of an individual or by a PropCo German Real Estate Transfer Tax (RETT) will be triggered.
+The RETT rate depends on the tax rates applicable in the federal state where the real estate is located.
+The tax rates vary currently between 3.5% and 6.5%.